pha5echange/eng-tools/README.md

 10) 'eng_plot_artists' uses the file ouput by ‘eng multi plot’ (moved to ‘data/’ and renamed as ‘eng multi plot data.txt’) to calculate and plot the inception dates of all artists over time, regardless of genre.

-11) IN BETA 0.4: 'en_graph' converts the genres as set()s containing 'artists' as elements.
+11) IN BETA 0.4: 'eng_graph' converts the genres to set()s containing 'artists' as elements.
 It then finds all intersections based upon shared artists.

 MANIFEST (Both versions 0.3 and 0.4.
 Some sharing of scripts between versions):